+Content Modules

 Instructional Modules

-Professional Learning Checklist
+Opening Professional Learning Checklist

-Summer Session Fall Semester Spring Semester Live Learning Events Register and attend: In-Person Days 1-3 or Virtual Sessions 1-6 Register and attend: In-Person Day 4 or Virtual Sessions 7-8 Register and attend: In-Person Day 5 or Virtual Sessions 9-10 Content Modules (On-Demand) ☐ Chapter 1 ☐ Chapter 2 ☐ Chapter 3 ☐ Chapter ☐ Chapter Instructional Modules (On-Demand) ☐ 1 - Closure and Team Assessments ☐ 2 - Review & Preview ☐ 3 - Intentional Planning ☐ 4 - Supporting Productive Struggle ☐ 5 - Assessment Practices

-\ Instructional Modules 1-5 will be opened and available upon completion of the Introduction to Foundations Module.
+Summer Session Fall Semester Spring Semester Live Learning Events Register and attend: In-Person Days 1-3 or Virtual Sessions 1-6 Register and attend: In-Person Follow Up Day 1 or Virtual Follow Up Sessions 1 and 2 Register and attend: In-Person Follow Up Day 2 or Virtual Follow Up Sessions 3 and 4 Content Modules (On-Demand) Chapter 1 Chapter 2 Chapter 3 Chapter Chapter Chapter Instructional Modules (On-Demand) 1 - Closure and Team Assessments 2 - Review &amp; Preview 3 - Intentional Planning 4 - Supporting Productive Struggle 5 - Assessment Practices \ Instructional Modules 1-5 will be opened and available upon completion of the Introduction to Foundations Module.
 If you support special education or intervention, Inclusion Modules may be completed in place of the Instructional Modules.
+Opening Outcomes